margolisj/go-supreme/readme.md

 Buys some supreme stuff.

 ## Getting Started
-1. Make sure you have a task file somewhere to use on the command line.
+1. Make sure you have a task file and settings file somewhere to use on the command line.
-2. Build and go.
-Pretty easy.
+2. Build and run.
 ~~~~
 go build
 ./supreme ./pathto/tasks.json ./optionalFilePath/Settings.json
 ~~~~

 ### Task Setup
-The task file is plain json.
+The task file is json.
 ```
 [
   {